Saving Daily Data in CSV Using Batch Process

 In this tutorial, CSV will be saved under the following conditions:

-• It will acquire contents that belong to topics_group_id=5 and were updated the previous day.
+• It will retrieve contents that belong to topics_group_id=5 and were updated the previous day.

 • The content to be saved includes the content ID, title, body, extended item 1, and last updated date.